openshift/enhancements/enhancements/user-defined-default-ingress-controller.md

 ## Release Signoff Checklist

 - [x] Enhancement is `implementable`
-- [ ] Design details are appropriately documented from clear requirements
+- [x] Design details are appropriately documented from clear requirements
-- [ ] Test plan is defined
+- [x] Test plan is defined
-- [ ] Graduation criteria for dev preview, tech preview, GA
-- [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- [ ] User-facing documentation is created in [openshift/docs]

 ## Summary